adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #212 Didn't make any progress this morning.
 Will try to pick it back up tomorrow.

 #213 No progress today.
 Had to take day to rest.
 Tomorrow to continue.

+#214 Need to get back in the swing of things.
+Really want to keep going in progress.